The IBMAP approach for Markov networks structure learning: Introduction

-The literature considers two broad approaches for learning $G$: \emph{score-based} \cite{PietraPL97,MCCALLUM03,Lee+al:NIPS06,ganapathi2008}, and \emph{independence-based} (also known as constraint-based) algorithms \cite{Spirtes00}.
-The score-based approach is intractable in practice for large domains for two reasons: (i) it approaches the problem as an optimization on the space of $G$, and (ii) for each $G$ during the search it requires a learning step of the model parameters $\parameters$, which involves an expensive inference step \cite{Welsh:1993:CKC:164784}.
-The independence-based approach proceeds by performing statistical tests of independence on the data, and based on the outcome of the tests discards all structures inconsistent with the test.
-This approach is efficient, and correct under assumptions, but in practice presents quality problems: one of the assumptions is the correctness of independence assertions, which may not be true in practice for statistical tests when data is insufficient.
-These problems are described in detail in a recently published survey \cite{schluter2012survey}.
+For Markov network structure learning, there are two broad approaches mainly considered in the literature: \emph{score-based} \cite{PietraPL97,MCCALLUM03,Lee+al:NIPS06,ganapathi2008}, and \emph{independence-based} (also known as constraint-based) algorithms \cite{Spirtes00,brombergmargaritis09b,margaritisBromberg09,Aliferis2010}.
+On the one hand, the score-based algorithms combine a measure of the goodness of fit of each structure to the data with a metric for the complexity of the structure; for instance, to maximize the log-likelihood of the maximum likelihood parameters given the structure.
+Recently, several efficient instantiations of this approach have been developed, such as \cite{ravikumar2010:l1,DavisAndDomingos2010:BottomUp,vanhaaren2012}.
+On the other hand, the independence-based algorithms proceed by performing statistical independence tests on data, and based on the outcome of the tests discards all structures inconsistent with the test.
+This approach is efficient, and correct under assumptions, but in practice presents quality problems: one of the assumptions is the correctness of independence tests, which may not be true in practice when data are insufficient.
 It is important to mention that both score-based and independence-based approaches have been motivated by distinct learning goals.
-Generally, score-based approaches are better suited for the density estimation goal, that is, tasks where inferences or predictions are required \cite{minka2005}.
+According to the existent literature \cite{koller09}, score-based approaches are better suited for the density estimation goal, that is, tasks where inferences or predictions are required \cite{minka2005}.
 In contrast, independence-based methods are better suited for other learning goals, such as feature selection for classification, or knowledge discovery \cite{Spirtes00,Aliferis2010,Aliferis2010b}.